 Summit Financial Fees

 Each advisor at Summit sets his or her own fees, based on the services performed and the complexity of the account.
-There are maximum annual fees for each program, though:
+The maximum annual fee for the programs is 1.5%.

 What to Watch Out For

 There are two disclosures reported on Summit's ADV form.

 Many of the advisors on staff are also registered broker-dealers and insurance agents.
 This means they can earn commissions for selling securities, insurance and other financial products to clients.
 This is a conflict of interest, as the advisor has a financial incentive to sell you products that earn higher commissions, even if it is not the best product for you.
 When acting as an advisor, the representative must act in the best interest of the client, but the standard is different when acting as an insurance agent or a broker-dealer.

 Opening an Account With Summit Financial

 If you want to open an account with Summit, you can contact the firm with the form on this page.
 You can also call the office at 973-285-3600.

 All information is accurate as of the writing of this article.

 - SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.